- I just purchased my property. Why is the Property Assessment higher/lower than the price I paid?

 - Other special features (examples: air conditioning, fireplaces, pools)

 You may want to compare the details of your assessment with the assessment of similar properties.
-This can be done by using the PDF files of the Assessment Roll by clicking on the link above, or by viewing assessments by map or address search at the following locations:
+This can be done by using the PDF files of the Assessment Roll by clicking on the link above, or by viewing assessments by map or address search at the following locations:9.
+Under what authority can an assessor enter or inspect my property?

 The Municipal Government Act, Revised Statutes of Albert 2000, Chapter M-26, Sections 294, 295 provides the assessor the right to enter on and inspect the property to carry out their duties and responsibilities.
 You may view the full legislation from Alberta Municipal Affairs.